iterative/dvc.org/public/static/docs/user-guide/contributing/docs.md

 # Contributing to the Documentation

 We welcome any contributions to our documentation repository, [dvc.org](https://github.com/iterative/dvc.org).
-Contribution can be an update to the documentation or (rare) updating or fixing the JS engine that we use to run the website.
+Contributions can be updates to the documentation content, or (rare) changes to the JS engine we use to run the website.

 ## Structure of the project